 If you prefer listening to reading, you can continue on YouTube just follow the link.

-Why harden off plants
+Why harden off seedlings

 To help them to adjust, they need to be hardened off.